Health Insurance in Cambodia: What You Need to Know in 2025

 Different insurance plans come with different maternity coverage.

-Cigna Global covers the cost of childbirth complications while ACS covers only the costs of delivering the baby.
+Cigna Global covers the cost of childbirth complications while other plans may cover only the costs of delivering the baby.

 Out of all insurance providers, Luma seems to have the best coverage in this regard since they come with the complete coverage covering both pre- and post-natal treatments, and the cost of baby delivery.